 OIPS does not charge fees for processing H-1B petitions.
 However, there are filing fees which must accompany the application sent to USCIS.

 Please allow AP and Wells Fargo 2-3 weeks to process and mail checks to OIPS.
-All checks payable to “Dept. of Homeland Security.”
+All checks payable to “U.S. Department of Homeland Security”

 • Petition fee - $460 (Department pays)